Characters from the series.

 - Intelligible Unintelligible: Link serves as his Translator Buddy.

-- Expy: Of General Jack D. Ripper, George C. Scott's character in Dr. Strangelove.
+- Expy: Of General Jack D. Ripper, Sterling Hayden's character in Dr. Strangelove.

 - Jetpack: He often uses this as transportation.

 - Older Than He Looks: He looks good for 90.

 - Reasonable Authority Figure: Even though he captured and imprisoned the monsters, he shows a great respect for them.